finos/common-domain-model/documentation/source/documentation.rst

 Primitive Event
 ^^^^^^^^^^^^^^^

 **Primitive events are the building block components used to specify business events in the CDM**.
 They describe the fundamental state-transition components that may impact the trade state during its lifecycle.
+The trade state always transitions to and from one of the trade types, i.e. contract or execution.

 The list of primitive events can be seen in the ``PrimitiveEvent`` type definition: